2017 is P’s second Christmas, and now that he is already 13 months, I made sure to really include him in our Christmas-themed home.

 And then, his mini-Christmas tree!

-It took me a while to find a tree I like for Pablo.
+It took me a while to find a tree I like for my son.
 We checked out department stores but couldn’t find anything we truly liked, until I saw this one.

 For the ornaments, I was originally thinking of either using more of the candy canes, or get some miniatures of meaningful things for him (like a miniature carousel, or maybe his favorite miniature animals, etc), or just plain white Christmas balls that we already have.
 Upon checking the canes, though, they did not look nice.
 Same thing happened for the balls.